|THERMO Spoken Here! ~ J. Pohl © ( A2740~1/15)||( A2980 - 1.11 Uniform Motion: BODY)|

 Most physics texts present Newton's idea, his 2nd Law of Motion, as the words "force equals mass times acceleration."
 Students learn the idea, saying the words like a mantra: "f equals ma."
 To procede, texts assign symbols to force, mass and acceleration then represent the idea mathematically as an algebraic equation.
 Mathematics is the means whereby symbolic physical entities (force, mass, et al) are made quantative.
 The idea is abstract.
 Application will be

 The words of the second law and its mantra are abstract, just beginnings of the idea.
 Text are alike to this point.
 Text for text the words and form of the equation are the same but the equations have different notations.
 Inspection of three texts yield these equation forms equal algebraically but with different notations.

 2nd Law of Motion.

-Axiom I: "...quantity of matter:" Newton supposed existence of matter (as being obvious and in no need of proof) and quantifiable.
-Today, what Newton defined as "quantity of matter," we call mass.
+Axiom I: "...quantity of matter:" Newton accepted, axiomatically, the existence of matter and further specified that matter could be be made quantitative.
 Conclusion: Existence and quantifiability of mass is the beginning idea.
 A second idea is "what mass" or the "system."

 Axiom I: Quantity of Motiom is mass.
 The identification of "quantity" (of motion) constitutes identification of a "system."
 The symbol "m" is used to denote the mass of a system.